nipunasudha/CubensisConnect/README.md

 #### signRequest

-Waves Keeper's method for signing typified data, for signing requests on various services.
+Cubensis Connect's method for signing typified data, for signing requests on various services.
 As input, it accepts an object similar to a transaction like this:

 ```js
 {